runtpacket/Struggle-Bus-Labs/README.md

 ## Self inflicted wounds

 Chaotic labs Tap v1.
-Over tightended the belt holder screw.
-I wasn't trying. buut the aluminum didnt care.
+Over tightened the belt holder screw.
+I wasn't trying. but the aluminum didn’t care.

 RelaBot amazon el cheapo Rail. ummm did I forget to lube that rail.
 Yup!
-Was pritning like a dream, then layshoft and it sounds Crunchy!
+Was printing like a dream, then layer shift and it sounds Crunchy!

-vivedino mgn8 400mm damn thos ebearing are small and all over the floor.
-Oh wtf they have greese ports.
+vivedino mgn8 400mm damn those bearing are small and all over the floor.
+Oh wtf they have grease ports.

 ## Build Plates Wall o Shame